 Other indicators might be subtler.
 Nevertheless, you can spot them once you know what to consider both inside and out.
-Remember, it’s most important to put your safety as your priority.
-When making the inspection, you must wear the right protective equipment.
-If you’re unable to safely look at your home’s roof for any signs of damages, you can always reach out to us to speak to a professional roofing company.
+Remember, maintain safety at heart with anything you do, and wear suitable protective equipment.
+In case you are unable to safely look at the home’s external surfaces or interior for warning signs of roofing damage, please speak to a professional roofing company.

 Exterior Evidence of Roof structure Problems

-Walk your home’s perimeter to check for any components of shingles and check out the roof for:
+Walk your home’s perimeter to check on for components of shingles and check out the roof for: